jthoms1/todomvc-grunt/README.md

 ## Release History

+* 2013-03-02    v0.2.1   Added Bower and using requirejs for builds instead of concating files.
 * 2013-03-02    v0.2.0   Changed project to use Grunt 0.4.0.
 * 2012-11-11    v0.1.0   Initial project release used to demonstrate Grunt usage for MadJS November.